Debra Ringold: Education

 Ringold earned her B.A. in zoology from Texas Tech University in 1977.
 She went on to attend Southern Illinois University, where she worked as a fine arts programmer and student affairs administrator both during and after earning her M.B.A. in 1979.
 While teaching and producing a wide range of events – including dance, theater, film and contemporary art exhibits – she became increasingly intrigued by the marketing aspects of her job.
 In 1982, she enrolled at the University of Maryland, where she developed an interest in investigating the intersection of marketing and public policy.
 She earned her Ph.D. in 1986.

 Research and consulting

 Ringold's research focuses on how regulation of commercial activity affects consumer behavior.
 Her work has been published in the Journal of Marketing, Journal of Public Policy and Marketing, Journal of Advertising, Journal of Macromarketing, International Journal of Advertising, Journal of Marketing Management, Journal of Consumer Policy, Journal of Consumer Affairs, Psychology and Marketing, American Behavioral Scientist, and the Journal of the Association of Consumer Research.
 In 2008, her expertise in public policy and consumer behavior led to her appointment to the U.S. Census Bureau Advisory Council.
 She has also worked with the Federal Trade Commission and the U.S. Food and Drug Administration to evaluate how regulations impact consumers.

-Ringold offers marketing consulting services to consumer package goods firms and large nonprofit organizations, including the Anheuser-Busch Companies, Canadian Broadcasting Corporation, State Farm Insurance and Hewlett-Packard, among others.
+Ringold offers marketing consulting services to consumer package goods firms and large nonprofit organizations, including the Anheuser-Busch Companies, Canadian Broadcasting Corporation, State Farm Insurance, SAIF corporation, and Hewlett-Packard, among others.